Salesforce Lightning Migration—Everything You Need to Know

 Once your organization is well aware of the launch and people have begun to familiarize themselves with Lightning, it’s time to launch.
 You can begin by launching Lightning Experience with different groups and divisions of your organization.
 From there, you can have dedicated people who train and educate users on the new interface.
 Once your organization feels comfortable with Salesforce Lightning, you can dive deeper into how different groups will use Lightning to improve business operations and drive organizational success.

 Looking for help moving your organization from Salesforce Classic to Lightning Experience?
 Our team of Salesforce consulting experts at Abstrakt can help you with all of your Salesforce needs.
-Whether you want to build a customized work experience in Salesforce or you just need assistance getting started, we can help.
+Whether you’re looking for Salesforce custom development or just need assistance getting started, we can help.
 Contact our team today to learn more.